 We thank the Reviewer for these suggestions, and have significantly rewritten parts of the manuscript to address these concerns.

-One major point was the conceptual interpretation of the Beta parameter, which in the LDDM controls the degree of disinhibitory drive in the network and consequently governs the shift between value representation and WTA selection.
-As explained in the response to Public Review (above) [FINISH]
+One major point was the conceptual interpretation of the β parameter, which in the LDDM controls the degree of disinhibitory drive in the network and consequently governs the shift between value representation and WTA selection, as explained in the response to Public Review above.

 The Reviewer rightly points out connections to past literature, both in terms of the Machens et al mutual inhibition model and its flexible dynamic states and other existing models with disinhibitory motifs that share some functions with the LDDM.
 Regarding the Machens model, it is an important related model: like the LDDM, it models a decision process with mutual inhibition as the key competitive mechanism, and it can flexibly reconfigure its dynamics to transition from stimulus encoding (point attractor) to working memory (line attractor) to WTA selection (saddle point).
 We do note that there are some key differences between the LDDM and the Machens model: (1) it models a sequential two-interval decision rather than a simultaneous decision, (2) while it achieves a reconfiguration of state via changes in external input, as in the LDDM’s top down activation of disinhibition, it requires a distinct switch in functional connectivity between inputs and decision circuit elements, and (3) disinhibition plays an ancillary rather than central role (it is presented as a possible input-switching mechanism).
-We have added new text about the Machens et al model in the Discussion section:
+We have added new text about the Machens et al model in the Discussion section (p.
+43, lines 736-745):

 “The LDDM achieves the flexible reconfiguration of dynamical regimes from normalized value coding to WTA selection dynamics by a broad, initially non-selective disinhibition.
 Similar reconfiguration has been achieved by other circuit mechanisms.
-For example, a mutual inhibition network can capture the different regimes of sequential two-interval decision-making – stimulus loading, working memory, and comparison – by assuming a flexible reconfiguration of external inputs (Machens, 2005).
+For example, a mutual inhibition network can capture the different regimes of sequential two-interval decision-making – stimulus loading, working memory, and comparison – by assuming a flexible reconfiguration of external inputs (Machens et al., 2005).
 Similar to the LDDM, this model can transit between point attractor (initial stimulus encoding), line attractor (working memory), and saddle point (comparison) dynamics, though it captures a sequential rather than a simultaneous decision process.
 Interestingly, disinhibition may also play a role in this model, providing a theoretical mechanism to switch the routing of external inputs within the circuit.”

 As the Reviewer notes, there are existing models that show a link between disinhibition and functions integrated together in the LDDM (divisive normalization, working memory, and gating/selection).
-We agree that it is important to relate the LDDM to prior work, and have added new text to the Discussion that discusses the relevant models raised by the reviewer (Litwin-Kumar et al, Kim and Sejnowski, Yang et al) as well as other predecessor literature:
+We agree that it is important to relate the LDDM to prior work, and have added new text to the Discussion that discusses the relevant models raised by the reviewer (Litwin-Kumar et al, Kim and Sejnowski, Yang et al) as well as other predecessor literature (pp. 31-32, lines 682-706):